 In the above image showing the terminal output, there’s a table displaying Page, Size, and First Load JS.
 Under the Page header is a list of all the pages in your Next.js app and chunks from the First Load JS bundle.

-The First Load JS bundle is all the code shared or used by the app pages at initial load.
+The First Load JS bundle is all the code shared or used by the app pages at the initial load.
 Under the Size header, the package displays the file size of each page, bundle, and the chunks that make up the bundle.

 Next.js also color codes these sizes.
-Green tells us that the size is small and ok, while red indicates that the size is too large.
+Green tells us that the size is small and OK, while red indicates that the size is too large.
 If your First Load JS bundle size is shown in red, try to reduce it until it is displayed in green because the size of the bundle also affects the size and state of all your pages.

 To inspect your app bundles in your browser, simply go to your browser to see two pages opened for you by the analyzer.